How I Spent a Day in Baton Rouge, Louisiana

 I could have kicked myself for not selecting a traditional Louisiana dish, something like shrimp and grits or red beans and rice.
 Eddie had the Hushpuppies for a starter and the Pecan Chicken Salad, which was much tastier than my Southwestern Pasta.

-After dinner, we walked the moss-covered, tree-lined streets to the gorgeous gothic inspired castle known as Old State Capitol.
+After dinner, we walked the moss-covered, tree-lined streets to the beautiful gothic inspired castle known as Old State Capitol.
 The Old State Capitol sits atop a bright green hill and looks like a stately mini-castle.
-It is so pretty!
+It is really gorgeous!

 Breakfast Dishes and Doses of History

 Eddie chose a Pancake, Scrambled Eggs, Bacon, and Grits.
 He loved every bit and raved about their homemade biscuits.
-Christina’s lunch menu looked just as wonderful and attractive as the breakfast menu.
-Bonus: Breakfast is served all day.
+Christina’s lunch menu looked just as desirable as the breakfast menu.
+Bonus: They serve breakfast all day!

 Baton Rouge: Checked Off the Bucket List